ChinoUkaegbu/IntrotoIM/finalProject/journal.md

 **Side Note**

-Also, I was thinking of having a backgorund like this, IDK, it just looks so rustic and gives off the whole piano playing in a castle on a rainy night vibe
+Also, I was thinking of having a background like this, IDK, it just looks so woody??! and gives off the whole spooky, piano playing in a castle on a rainy night vibe

 ![Background_Maybe](images/Background_Maybe.jpg)